 ProfessionalsMegan F. Raymond

 As counsel in the Litigation Department, Megan Raymond focuses on patent infringement matters.
 Megan has significant experience representing clients in post-grant proceedings before the Patent Trial and Appeal Board (PTAB), and has been involved in over 90 proceedings to date.
-Megan also has experience litigating in a number of significant patent jurisdictions, including Delaware, Texas, Massachusetts, the U.S. Court of Appeals for the Federal Circuit and the International Trade Commission.
-Her experience spans the pre-suit investigation stage through trial, appeal and/or settlement.
-She has argued numerous issues in court that have arisen at the claim construction, pretrial and trial phases of litigation.
+Megan also has experience litigating in a number of significant patent jurisdictions, including Delaware, New Jersey, Texas, the U.S. Court of Appeals for the Federal Circuit and the International Trade Commission.
+She regularly manages coordination between PTAB proceedings and district court proceedings.

 Serving clients like Genzyme, Twitter, and Garmin, Megan has litigated in a variety of technical fields, including biotechnology, electronics, consumer products, internet technology, computer software, mobile devices, and cryptography.